anoopelias/anoopelias.github.com/_posts/2019-09-30-network-address-translation.md

 ssh: connect to host 106.51.241.13 port 22: Connection timed out
 ```

 I am guessing that the TCP handshake is not reaching the router, this could be a firewall with my ISP, they could be blocking these incoming connections before even it reaches the router.
 This is a home network after all.
-I have raised a ticket with them, and is waiting for a reply as we speak.
+I have raised a ticket with them and am waiting for a reply as we speak.

 ---
 ### UPnP

 Meanwhile, we won't give up without putting up a fight!

 How can we prove that the TCP handshake is not reaching the router?
-Router do not have an OS in it, its some kind of firmware that is running there.
+The router does not have an OS in it, its some kind of firmware that is running there.
 Can we see what is going on inside?
 Keep looking!

 ![](https://i.imgur.com/njfmNKP.png)

 Hmm...
 Interesting!
 Whenever the BitTorrent client starts on a PC, a set of NAT rules gets added automatically on the router.
 How come?

 Did a bit more digging.
 It seems, there is a protocol called [Universal Plug n Play (UPnP)](https://en.wikipedia.org/wiki/Universal_Plug_and_Play) that most of the network devices support.
-With that you can programmatically add a NAT rule into the router.
+With that, you can programmatically add a NAT rule into the router.
 While we are at it, let's try that too.

-The [MiniUPnP](http://miniupnp.free.fr/) project provides tools to do this from command line,
+The [MiniUPnP](http://miniupnp.free.fr/) project provides tools to do this from the command line,

 ```
 pi@raspberrypi:~ $ sudo apt-get install miniupnpc